earthbucks/earthbucks/docs/blockchains.md

   brand, and with a better design (no reorgs).
 - [x] [eCash](https://e.cash): Adds pre-consensus with Avalanche.
 Like a more complicated version of EarthBucks voting.
 Retains history of Bitcoin blockchain and code like BCH.
+Too much baggage and too little network effect.
 - [x] [ampleforth](https://www.ampleforth.org/): Aims to have price stability, i.e. stablecoin.
 Not in the same market as EarthBucks.
 - [x] [saito](https://saito.io/saito-whitepaper.pdf): Aims to solve similar